shubhamdutta26/tidyplate/README.md

 #> Data: example_96_well.xlsx
 #> Plate type: 96 well plate
 ```

+If a file had an error during import their corresponding list object
+will be empty.

 ``` r
 imported_list[[1]]     # Empty since there was an error during import